natecowen/Pi-Ansible/Readme.md

 # Ansible Setup Raspberry Pi OS

 Overview: This will cover the installation of Ansible on the Raspberry Pi OS.
-It also will contain playbooks to install/setup Fedora with Kubernetes, Calico, and Traefik.
+It also will contain playbooks to install/setup Fedora with Kubernetes & Weave.

 **Hardware Overview**
 1. Raspberry Pi